 Then on to the Cooperage to watch how the barrels are made and repaired for the Whisky industry.
 Naturally you have to then visit Glenlivet, where a guide, film and ‘wee dram’ await you!
 You could a whole Whisky trial and visit Glenfiddich and many others.

 Why not spend the day in Edinburgh.
 Shop in Prince’s Street under the shadow of Edinburgh Castle where you can trace the history of Scotland’s extraordinary past, see her Crown Jewels and at 1 o’clock, hear the gun that booms across the city every day.
-The Georgian House offers an insight to life as it was in the more recent past.
-There are, of course, many other attractions, whether you want history, culture, arts, crafts or even just the pubs for which the city is renowned!
+There are so many attractions, whether you want history, culture, arts, crafts or even just the pubs for which the city is renowned!
 Return to Nethy Bridge for supper, or even stay down there for the evening and return in time for bed!

 Eilean Donan & Skye & the Rogie Falls